apm-denizens/dsc80-project5-notebook/writeup.md

 # League of League of Legends Role Prediction from Post-Game Data

-**_ What is "engineering a new feature counted as" _** Will just shoving it inside a standard scalar work?

 ## Framing the Problem

 -   Clearly state your prediction problem and type (classification or regression).
 If you are building a classifier, make sure to state whether you are performing binary classification or multiclass classification.